fishheadwithchili/kikipounamu/doc/architecture_technical.en.md

 ## 1. Executive Summary

-Project kikipounamu is a high-performance, high-concurrency **Enterprise-grade Distributed Microservices ASR System** built on **Event-Driven Architecture (EDA)**.
+Project kikipounamu is a high-performance, high-concurrency **Enterprise-grade Distributed Microservices Streaming Segmented Batch ASR System** built on **Event-Driven Architecture (EDA)**.
 This project aims to address the pain points of traditional monolithic ASR systems regarding concurrent processing, resource isolation, and scalability.
 By introducing a **Go language high-performance gateway** and **Redis Streams message bus**, the system successfully decouples compute-intensive (ASR inference) tasks from IO-intensive (network connection) tasks.

 > **ASR (Automatic Speech Recognition)** refers to the technology that converts spoken language into text.
 In short, this project is designed for speech-to-text conversion.